Chandler Rotary Invitational

 WRIST BANDS FOR COACHES AND BIB NUMBERS FOR ATHLETES

 All schools will be issued a BIB number and safety pins for each entered athlete.
 These numbers must be worn by athletes to get into the stadium without charge.
 Coaches will be given wristbands that they also must wear to get into the meet and into coach’s hospitality areas (one wristband for both days).
-Coaches need to email Dave Shapiro on how many coaches are attending.
+Coaches need to email Eric Richardson on how many coaches are attending.

 PACKET PICK UP FOR BOTH DAYS

 Packets should be picked up, upon arrival, by the Pass Gate or coach’s social on Thursday.
 Packets will include lane assignments for Friday and Saturday, BIB numbers and coach’s wristbands.
 After the athlete pass gate closes, packets will be available at the Northeast entrance.